 Generally, an interview confirmation email is sent soon after communication with the hiring manager or Human Resources over the phone or via mail about the interview invitation.
 However, sometimes the hiring manager may mention his intention of sending an interview invitation mail to the applicant, in those cases, the job applicant shall not send any confirmation mail until and unless the invitation mail is received.

-In the response to interview invitation mail the applicant must make it certain to follow professionalism and an upbeat tone, as well as to proofread the mail twice before sending to avoid any kind of typological/grammatical errors or unprofessional statements.
-It is also advisable to send a copy of the mail to self which makes it easier to review the details before the interview.
+In the response to interview invitation mail, the applicant must make certain to follow professionalism and an upbeat tone, as well as to proofread the mail twice before sending it to avoid any kind of typological/grammatical errors or unprofessional statements.
+It is also advisable to send a copy of the mail to yourself which makes it easier to review the details before the interview.
 The following now shall explore how to create an interview confirmation mail.